microsoft/AOCoptimizer.jl/docs/src/tutorials/example.md

 using JSON
 using AOCoptimizer
 using AOCoptimizer: graph_cut_from_hamiltonian
+using AOCoptimizer.Solver: solve_mixed_ising, find_best
-using AOCoptimizer.Solver: solve, find_best, get_solver_results_summary
+using AOCoptimizer.Solver: get_solver_results_summary

 # Necessary to explicitly initialize the AOCoptimizer package
 AOCoptimizer.init()